LexiestLeszek/sova_ollama/README.md

 ### Sova

+## Description

+Sova is a web search engine that utilizes power of Large Language Models to return full text answer instead of bunch of links like traditional search engines do.

 ## Installation

 Before installing Sova, ensure you have Python installed on your system.
 You will also need pip, which is typically included with Python.